Ryan T. JareckMemberrjareck@coleschotz.com New York Office

 - Revel AC, Inc.: represented the official committee of unsecured creditors in the Chapter 11 cases of the Revel Casino & Hotel, a 1,400 room hotel and casino in Atlantic City that cost $2.4 billion to construct.
 Revel was sold to a Florida real estate developer for $82 million pursuant to a court-supervised auction and sale process.

-- Cinram Group: representing the official committee of unsecured creditors in the Chapter 11 cases of Cinram Group, a former leading provider of media development and delivery services.
+- Cinram Group: represented the official committee of unsecured creditors in the Chapter 11 cases of Cinram Group, a former leading provider of media development and delivery services.

 - Monitor Company Group Limited: represented the official committee of unsecured creditors in the Chapter 11 cases of Monitor Company Group Limited, a provider of strategic consulting services.
 Monitor was sold to Deloitte pursuant to an approximately $120 million “stalking horse” bid in a court-supervised sale process.